NATHALIE DAOU

 When introduced to Ashtanga, the connection was instant, and I haven't stopped practicing and learning since.
 With about 20 years of dedicated daily practice, I began teaching yoga in 2012.

-Traveling to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute was a natural step forward, and I have been returning ever since to visit my teacher at the Sharath Yoga Centre.
+Traveling to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute was a natural step forward, and I had been returning ever since to visit my teacher at the Sharath Yoga Centre up to his passing in November 2024.

 I am humbled and grateful to be the first Lebanese practitioner to have received blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.